Speak No Evil (2022 film): Plot

 That night, Bjørn discovers a cabin behind the house, and finds empty luggage and cameras inside.
 The cabin's walls are covered with photographs of Patrick and Karin with other couples with young children on holidays.
 The pictures suggest the Dutch couple are serial killers with a pattern of deceiving families in order to murder them and abduct their children.
 Bjørn and his family are the next victims.
 Bjørn then finds Abel's body drowned in the pool.
 They escape, but Bjørn does not tell his wife about his discovery.

 After their car breaks down, Bjørn searches for help but returns to find his family inside Patrick's car.
 Patrick had been tailing the family after hearing their car horn while departing their home and thanks Bjørn "for the call".
 Bjørn plays along in order to attempt to keep the situation calm, but it still escalates quickly.
-Patrick beats Bjørn; Abel's babysitter Muhajid holds down Louise while Karin cuts off Agnes's tongue with scissors.
-Muhajid leaves with Agnes, and her parents are taken to a deserted road.
-Before the Danish couple are ordered to get undressed, Bjørn asks them why they are doing this, to which Patrick replies: "Because you let me."
-Bjørn and Louise are then forced into a ditch, where they are stoned to death.
-A mute Agnes now plays the role of Patrick and Karin's daughter as the couple targets another family for their next murder.
+Patrick beats Bjørn; Abel's babysitter Muhajid holds down Louise while Karin cuts off Agnes's tongue with scissors, much to Bjørn's shock and Louise's devastation.
+Muhajid leaves with Agnes as her traumatized parents are taken to a deserted road.

+When the Danish couple are brought out of the car, Bjørn asks them why they are doing this, to which Patrick replies "Because you let me.", making Bjørn and Louise realize they've played right into their hands.
+Bjørn and Louise are then forced to take off their clothes and go naked into a ditch at the same quarry Bjørn visited with Patrick, where they are brutally stoned to death, but not before Bjørn embraces Louise one last time as he tearfully apologizes.
+Some time later, a now mute Agnes now plays the role of Patrick and Karin's daughter as the couple targets another family for their next murder.